adbrown85/presentation/presentation.markdown

 <!-- Improve this by adding red dots where they exit... -->

-First pass of Kruger Method
+First Pass of Kruger Method
 ---------------------------

  1. Bind framebuffer with texture